KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/start/maps.rst

 Map Types
 ---------

-BakeMaster can bake 36 different map types:
+BakeMaster can bake 36 different map types, here are some of them:

 .. raw:: html